globalbioticinteractions/nomer/README.md

 Nomer expects tab separated input in form of ```[term id]\t[term name]```.
 To change this default behavior, you can select the columns to be used for id/name selection by defining an alternate ```nomer.schema``` property.
 See ```properties``` command to list available properties.

 Different kind of matchers can be select to do the matchers.
 Offline matching is supported by some matchers like ```globi-cache```.
+Note that ```globi-cache``` will download a taxon map/cache archive initially, and re-uses the indexes until the cache in cleaned up.

+Matchers can be added by writing some java code that implements an interface.

 ## Table of Contents